Howard Jenkins Jr.: Career in government service

 Jenkins then went to work in Washington, D.C. for William Willard Wirtz on the National Wage Stabilization Board, and joined the faculty at Howard University School of Law.
 As a law professor he helped prepare briefs for the U.S. Supreme Court to desegregate the railroads and the public schools, including the landmark case of Brown v.
 Board of Education.
 In 1956, Jenkins became the special assistant to the Solicitor of Labor.
 While special assistant, he was intimately involved in drafting and passing the Landrum-Griffin Labor Reform Act, known as the Employees' Bill of Rights.

 In 1959, Jenkins was named Director of the Office of Regulations at the Bureau of Labor-Management Reports.
 In 1962, he was named Assistant Commissioner of the Bureau and became the highest-ranking African American attorney in the federal government.
 In 1963, Jenkins became the first African American to be appointed to the U.S. National Labor Relations Board (NLRB) when nominated by President John F. Kennedy.
 Jenkins was reappointed by three subsequent presidents and served on the NLRB for 20 years.

+Jenkins was a Republican who was known to be supportive of labor unions.